andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I resist the urge to explain that probabilistically it's just as close as any other card, assuming the caps are evenly distributed of course.

 And then on my next beer I explain it anyway.
 Because I'm an annoying twat.
 I can't help it.

 "So as someone who has never attended an audition I have to say that Mark was super nice and the whole audition was actually kinda fun.
 I'm assuming that's not how it always goes?"

 Dana, Renay, & Matt all have a similar answer.
 Some choreographers are nice, some are assholes, and some fill in the space between.
-I'm chuffed that Mark falls on the nice end of the spectrum.
+I'm positively chuffed that Mark falls on the nice end of the spectrum.

 The PBRs are going down, well, like PBRs.
-It's not smooth, it's not drinkable, but that's what's good about it.
+They ain't smooth, they ain't drinkable, but that's what's good about 'em.
 Then Dana pours some coal on the fire and shows up to the table with a round of tequila shots.
 Oh sweet baby Jesus, I was not prepared for this.

 "Here's to everybody making it.
 Here's to the Durham Dance Mafia!"